 What types of servers can Nextcloud be installed on?

-Although it's possible to install on a Shared server, this is not recommended.
-Due to the amount of resources Nextcloud uses, you may find that Shared hosting is not powerful enough for your application.
-A VPS or Dedicated server is the best choice for running Nextcloud.
+Although it's possible to install on a shared server, this is not recommended.
+Due to the number of resources Nextcloud uses, you may find that Shared Hosting is not powerful enough for your application.
+A VPS or Dedicated Server is the best choice for running Nextcloud.

 - Log into your server via SSH.

 - Navigate to your website directory (example.com).
-Make sure to change username to your Shell user.
+Make sure to change your username to your Shell user.

 [server]$ cd /home/username/example.com